 Rashaan I.A.
 Salaam (Ra$h Ca$h)trombone / spoken word / rapper / composer)

 My entire background is originally from an island in the Caribbean known as Trinidad & Tobago.
 I was initially influenced by calypso and soca music, my people's’ culture.
 My first real taste of the Jazz Scene was participating in the Essentially Ellington National Jazz Competition.
-That was my first time being around hundreds of musicians from many different backgrounds and cultures who all played so well, and was a huge inspiration to bring me to where I am now, currently attending the Juilliard School.
+That was my first time being around hundreds of musicians from many different backgrounds and cultures who all played so well, and was a huge inspiration to bring me to where I am now, a recent grad of the Juilliard School.

 Angela Workman is known as the Funk Balladtress.
 She has sung throughout the world with Ray Charles, Ben E. King, Patti La Belle, B.B.
 King, George Clinton and Parliament Funkadelic.
 Gospel performances include singing with International Choir of Harlem, NYC Rescue Mission, Redeemer Baptist Church NYC, and at Rockefeller Center.
 You can hear her on TV, Film, albums such as Prince’s “Soul Psychedelic”, Eminem’s “Infinity” and many more.
 Her original global infused compositions and standard renditions are full of soul.
 Her goal is to change the world one note at a time.
 She appears on The Scooches' upcoming album Lift You Up.